Doug17i/Def-Hunter/README.md

 	 - `export_data_for_line_level_baseline.py`: The source code used to prepare data for line-level baseline
 	 - `my_util.py`: The source code used to store utility functions
 	 - `train_word2vec.py`: The source code used to train word2vec models
-	 - `Def_Hunter_model.py`: The source code that stores Def-Hunter architecture
+	 - `Def_Hunter_model.py`: The source code that stores DEF-Hunter architecture
-	 - `train_model.py`: The source code used to train Def-Hunter models
+	 - `train_model.py`: The source code used to train DEF-Hunter models
 	 - `generate_prediction.py`: The source code used to generate prediction (for RQ1-RQ3)
 	 - `generate_prediction_cross_projects.py`: The source code used to generate prediction cross projects (for RQ4)
 	 - `get_evaluation_result<num>.R`: The source code used to generate figures or csv files for the results of RQ<num>